 If you’re interested in learning how to increase the page views on your WordPress site, start by testing out these 10 strategies.
 Each one will help you retain your existing (and future) visitors to your site longer, which in turn will reduce the bounce rate and increase the conversion rate of your site.
 The more opportunities your business can create by helping them come back is what helps build leads and success for your website.

 If you’re looking for help to optimize your website and get it ranking, Boostability can help!
-We’re one of the leading providers of SEO services for small businesses and white label SEO for agencies looking for support with their own client strategies.
+We’re one of the leading providers of white label SEO services for agencies looking for support with their own client strategies.
 Get connected with one of our digital marketing experts and learn more about our process and how we can help.